ComradDoge/DogeEU4/README.md

 All DLCs are recommended, else some aspects of the game will not work as intended or worse crash but good luck.

+[h1] Discord [/h1]
+Join this [url=https://discord.gg/DwNbtWY] discord [/url] to report bugs or inform me of something or just chill, its a PDX community server.
+Feel free to send me the save if something breaks.
+If you don't like discord just post in the discussion or in the comments.

 [h1] Changes 21/09/2020 [/h1]

 Ideas